shahroudy/NTURGB-D/README.md

 ### Mailing List

-If you are interested to recieve news, updates, and future events about this dataset please subscribe in the Google group of the dataset at: https://groups.google.com/d/forum/ntu-rgbd.
+If you are interested to receive news, updates, and future events about this dataset please subscribe in the Google group of the dataset at: https://groups.google.com/d/forum/ntu-rgbd.
 If you cannot access the group's page, please email me, I will add your email to the list.
 You can find my email in the [paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf), I'm the first author :)